google/fleetbench/README.md

 Bazel 6 is our supported version.

-As an example, to run the 'hot' Swissmap benchmark:
+As an example, to run the Swissmap benchmarks:

 ```
-bazel run --config=opt fleetbench/swissmap:hot_swissmap_benchmark
+bazel run --config=opt fleetbench/swissmap:swissmap_benchmark
 ```

 Important: Always run benchmarks with `--config=opt` to apply essential compiler